spencermountain/dumpster-dive/README.md

 ```

 # 3) download wikipedia
-The Afrikaans wikipedia (only 33 556 artikels) only takes a few minutes to download, and 10 mins to load into mongo on a macbook:
+The Afrikaans wikipedia (around 47,000 artikels) only takes a few minutes to download, and 10 mins to load into mongo on a macbook:
 ```bash
 # dowload an xml dump (38mb, couple minutes)
 wget https://dumps.wikimedia.org/afwiki/latest/afwiki-latest-pages-articles.xml.bz2